SYKM

 Bill Crane: private detective in Chicago, Illinois, by Jonathan Latimer

-Mary Alice “Sister” Crane: country-western bar owner, and Patricia Anne “Mouse” Hollowell, a retired English teacher, in Alabama, in the Southern Sisters mysteries, by Anne George
+Mary Alice “Sister” Crane: who out-lived three husbands, and Patricia Anne “Mouse” Hollowell, a retired English teacher, in Alabama, in the Southern Sisters mysteries, by Anne George

 Ruby Crane: handwriting analyst in Michigan, by Jo Dereske